pierreclavier/pierreclavier.github.io/aboutme.md

 {: style="text-align: justify"}

 I am interested in systems at the intersection of mathematics and computation, in having analytical insights on real-world applications, especially Medecine and Biology.
-My current internship is focused on application of Reinforcement Learning for optimisation of medical trajectory to avoid diagnostic wandering in rare diseases.
-I also have a great interest in Computational Statistics, Probabilistic Graphical Models and Unsupervised Learning and its application into the Biomedical field.
+My current PhD  subject is focused on application of **Reinforcement Learning** for optimisation of medical trajectory to avoid diagnostic wandering in rare diseases.
+I also have a great interest in :

+- **Computational Statistics**
+- **Probabilistic Graphical Models **
+- **Unsupervised Learning**.
 {: style="text-align: justify"}

 Previously I have worked in a project, [Alcov2](https://www.college-de-france.fr/site/actualites/Alcov2-Enquete-pour-l-etude-de-la-transmission-de-SARS-Cov2-au-sein-des-foyers-francais.htm) on prediction of probability of transmission of Covid 19 into French households under supervision of [Grégory Nuel](http://nuel.perso.math.cnrs.fr/) and [Amaury Lambert](https://www.lpsm.paris/pageperso/amaury.lambert/).